Bachelor’s degree in accounting classes & curriculum details

 It's a cost-effective way to get foundational knowledge in a subject and can help you qualify for an entry-level job.

-While you may not be required to hold a degree to qualify for jobs that include bookkeeping and accounting tasks, employers may prefer earning a degree if you plan to continue advancing your career in accounting and finance.
+While you may not be required to hold a degree to qualify for jobs that include bookkeeping and accounting tasks, employers may prefer earning a degree if you plan to become an accountant and continue advancing your career in accounting and finance.
 It’s difficult to obtain senior-level roles in accounting without earning an accounting-specific undergraduate degree.

 Many states require that you must have a bachelor’s degree plus additional credit hours to sit for the exam to become a Certified Public Accountant (CPA).
 State-specific requirements may vary.2